YoussefHenna/expo-mapbox-navigation/README.md

 ### Configure package

 In your `app.json` or `app.js`, you'll need to add a plugin for the package under the `plugins` entry with a valid mapbox access token (The one that starts with `pk.`).
+For the mapbox maps version, you have to use the same version set in the setup steps of `@rnmapbox/maps`.

 ```json
 "plugins": [